sarvjeets/lakshmi/docs/lak.md

 This command is used to edit various parts of the portfolio.
-The [portfolio file](#portfolio) can be directly edited if so desired, but `lak edit` makes it easier by only editing parts of it and providing help.
+The [portfolio file](#portfolio) can be directly edited if so desired, but `lak edit` makes it easier to directly modify the relevant parts of the portfolio file.

 ```
 $ lak edit --help